NicoClinco/ADVANCED_PROGRAMMING/homework_02/README.md

        the output in APPEND mode, for example, in the main:

        df.write() ------------
-        // df.mean(col) -> the result is written in the output
+        // df.mean(col) -> the result is written in the output file
-        // df.stdDev(col) -> the result is written in the output
+        // df.stdDev(col) -> the result is written in the output file
 	// df.makeHistogram(col,"title",intervals) ...
        df.closeOutput() ------